Answers to some of the most common questions about Houston Flat Fee MLS Listings.

 Do I have to pay any extra listing fees?

-You’ll need to offer a commission to Buyer’s Agents as a condition of listing in MLS, but as far as listing fees, the flat rate upfront listing fee for properties located in Houston or the 1% no upfront listing fee you pay at closing is all you’ll pay to Creekstone Real Estate.
-We don’t charge extra for listing changes, photos, photo descriptions, or any of the other fees many flat rate listing brokers charge.
+You’ll need to offer a commission to Buyer’s Agents as a condition of listing in MLS, but as far as listing fees, the 1% no upfront listing fee you pay at closing is all you’ll pay to Creekstone Real Estate.
+We don’t charge extra for listing changes, photos, or any of the other fees many flat rate listing brokers charge.

 No, there are no hidden fees to list your property.
 The price you pay to list your property is the only price you pay to list.
-We don’t charge for things like listing changes, additional photos, advertising an open house, photo descriptions, or even adding a Seller’s Disclosure form to your listing.
+We don’t charge for things like listing changes, additional photos, or even adding a Seller’s Disclosure form to your listing.

 Do I still have to pay a commission if I sell it myself?

-No. If you sell by owner directly to an unrepresented buyer you pay no additional commission, only the upfront flat rate listing fee or the 1% paid at closing listing fee.
+No. If you sell by owner directly to an unrepresented buyer you pay no additional commission, only the 1% paid at closing listing fee.
 Many other traditional brokerages will charge you the full commission even if you sell to an unrepresented buyer Creekstone Real Estate does not.

 Are you a marketing company or a real estate brokerage?